eSoares/FCUP_Thesis_LaTeX/README.md

 Also read the _Front/README.md_ for further info (or just open that folder on github and scroll down).

 ### Inkscape integration

+From latest changes in this repository SVGs Inkscape integration was disable to allow compilation with XeLatex.
+If needed can be enable (check preamble.tex) and main document compiled with `lualatex`.

 In the pre-compiled pdf you can see the use of the svg package.
 This package uses inkscape to compile SVGs into PDFs.
 Therefore, if you want to use this